ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 The Macchiato Mini-Synth incorporates the Mozzi Sound Synthesis Library for Arduino by Tim Barrass.
 Mozzi and Macchiato are both covered by the Creative Commons / Attribution / Non-Commercial license.
 You are free to modify and redistribute the Macchiato software as long as you give proper credit to the contributing creators.
 (You cannot sell anything incorporating Mozzi without the permission of its creator Tim Barrass.)
 We hope you will use this GitHub page as the place to collaborate on new Macchiato software.

 The Macchiato source code (file suffix .ino) is posted here on Github on the Releases page.
-We suggest you only use the Latest Release, 1.1.0 as of this writing, July 2017.
+We suggest you only use the Latest Release, 1.1.1 as of this writing, October 2017.
 We encourage you to develop your own Macchiato software and submit it here for inclusion in future releases.
 To write and compile Macchiato sketches in the Arduino environment requires a little bit of setup.

 NOTE: We assume you are already running Arduino version 1.8.3; you are familiar with AVRDUDE; and you are familiar with coding in C++.